reduxjs/redux/docs/tutorials/BarebonesTutorial.md

 1. An action is a plain object
 2. An action has a `type` property

+#### An aside: Flux Standard Actions

-A more precise specification of an action is the '[Flux Standard Action](https://github.com/redux-utilities/flux-standard-action)', which adds some further conditions. **Redux does not *require* actions to be Flux Standard Actions**, but you might be interested in reading more about them.
+A more demanding standard for an action to meet is the '[Flux Standard Action (FSAs)](https://github.com/redux-utilities/flux-standard-action)' specification, but **Redux does not *require* actions to be Flux Standard Actions**.

+Having said that, you might be interested in reading more about them and following the FSA conventions.
+(All FSAs are accepted by Redux as actions, but not all actions are FSAs.)

 #### `type`